specklesystems/speckle-docs/user/grasshopper.md

 - When targeting exclusively BIM applications, it makes sense to use the _default setting_ (`Convert as Schema Object`), as the data will be organised in a way that is relatable to BIM users (such as beams, columns, slabs, etc...)
 - When your data is going to be consumed primarily as geometry in other applications, but needs to play nice in some BIM application as well, then it may make more sense to treat this objects as **geometry first**, and attach the BIM information to that geometry.

-They will both be received as **native BIM elements** in any target BIM application, so essentially, there is no difference between the two in the way they will behave, and you can even have both types of objects mixed in the same commit.
+They will both be received as **native BIM elements** in any target BIM application, so essentially, there is no difference between the two in the way they will behave, and you can even have both types of objects mixed in the same version.

 When the **Convert `Geometry` with `Schema` attached** option is enabled, the output will display a visual hint to indicate to the user this behavior is occurring, and allow to distinguish between nodes with different state options active: